openlibhums/memory-alpha/content/support/guides/workflow-editor-review.md

 > We recommend turning on one-click peer review <!-- missing hyperlink --> which allows reviewers to complete the review without creating an account.

 ## Managing a review
 Once a review has been added to a round, it will be listed on the review page.
-The initial stage of any review is "Awaiting acknowledgement" - this means the review has not yet responded to the review invitation.
+The initial stage of any review is 'Awaiting acknowledgement' - this means the review has not yet responded to the review invitation.

 ![]()

 Once a review has been requested, you can do one of the following:

-1. View the review (though no meaningful information will be available when the review hasn’t been completed) by clicking on the **View** button.
+1. View the review (though no meaningful information will be available when the review hasn’t been completed) by clicking **View**.

 After clicking on the dropdown button ⏷ , the following options will also become available:

-2. If the reviewer mistakenly withdraws or declines the review, you can click the **Reset** option to return it to ‘Awaiting Acknowledgement’.
+2. If the reviewer mistakenly withdraws or declines the review, you can click the **Reset** option to return it to 'Awaiting Acknowledgement'.
 3. Edit the review settings (due date, review type, review form)..
 4. Rate the reviewer.
 The reviewers’ average ratings will be visible when selecting them for review.
 5. Withdraw the review.
 6. Delete the review.
-7. If you have admin permissions, you can edit the review details in Admin.
+7. If you have admin permissions, you can edit the review details in the admin interface.

 ## Completing a round